revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 ---

-5. Can we create our pipe in angular?
+5.Can we create our pipe in angular?
 If so, how?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)